-Step #1 - Setup an Accessible Text Assessment
+Step #1 - Setup a ACT Center Consultation

-After meeting with an Access Advisor in the Disability Center, set up an appointment with the ACT Center for an Accessible Text assessment.
+After meeting with your Access Advisor in Disability Center, set up an appointment with the ACT Center for a consultation.
 Do this before the semester begins to get a head start.

 Step #3 - Submit a Copy of the Receipts